shrideio/shoebox/src/ci/README.md

         $ sudo git push origin master
         ```

-        > IMPORTANT: `git push` should trigger a build, otherwise, modify the `.trigger` file in the project directory and commit and push the change for triggering a build.
+        > IMPORTANT: `git push` should trigger a build by default.
+If the build is not triggered, modify the `.trigger` file in the project directory and, commit and push the changes for triggering a new build.

-    - Navigate to ci._yourdomain.com_ and click the repository name, ci.build.sample, to open the details page and then open the _ACTIVITY FEED_ tab for checking the build status.
+    - Navigate to ci._yourdomain.com_ and click the repository name, _ci.build.sample_, to open the details page and then open the _ACTIVITY FEED_ tab for checking the build status.

-      - If the build is successful (green (✓) check icon) it should create a _ci.build.sample_ Docker image in the Docker registry (check `registryiu`_.yourdomain.com_).
-Verify the build result as follows.
+      - If the build is successful (green (✓) check icon), it should create a _ci.build.sample_ Docker image in the Docker registry (check `registryiu`_.yourdomain.com_).
+Verify the build result as follows:

         Log into the private registry by running the following commands.